evhub/coconut/HELP.md

 Now let's take a look at what we do to `reduce` to make it multiply all the numbers we feed into it together.
 The Coconut code that we saw for that was `reduce$(*)`.
 There are two different Coconut constructs being used here: the operator function for multiplication in the form of `(*)`, and partial application in the form of `$`.

 First, the operator function.
 In Coconut, a function form of any operator can be retrieved by surrounding that operator in parentheses.
 In this case, `(*)` is roughly equivalent to `lambda x, y: x*y`, but much cleaner and neater.
 In Coconut's lambda syntax, `(*)` is also equivalent to `(x, y) -> x*y`, which we will use from now on for all lambdas, even though both are legal Coconut, because Python's `lambda` statement is too ugly and bulky to use regularly.

-In fact, if Coconut's `--strict` mode is enabled, which will force your code to obey certain cleanliness standards, it will raise an error whenever Python `lambda` statements are used.
+_Note: If Coconut's `--strict` mode is enabled, which will force your code to obey certain cleanliness standards, it will raise an error whenever Python `lambda` statements are used._

 Second, the partial application.
-Think of partial application as _lazy function calling_, and `$` as the _lazy-ify_ operator, where lazy just means "don't evaluate this until you need to".
+Think of partial application as _lazy function calling_, and `$` as the _lazy-ify_ operator, where lazy just means "don't evaluate this until you need to."
 In Coconut, if a function call is prefixed by a `$`, like in this example, instead of actually performing the function call, a new function is returned with the given arguments already provided to it, so that when it is then called, it will be called with both the partially-applied arguments and the new arguments, in that order.
-In this case, `reduce$(*)` is equivalent to `(*args, **kwargs) -> reduce((*), *args, **kwargs)`.
+In this case, `reduce$(*)` is roughly equivalent to `(*args, **kwargs) -> reduce((*), *args, **kwargs)`.

 Putting it all together, we can see how the single line of code
 ```coconut